 Risk Class Technical and organisational measures GDPR decision tree outcome Description and desired message to the person that answered the ZingTree questionnaire 0 - Public None.
 Non-personal data.
 Dataset contains no information that refers to any identified or identifiable living individual.
 1 - Basic Although anonymised data are out of scope of the GDPR, protection and authentication are desirable since de-identification is always possible.
 In addition, in aggregation with other datasets, the data could be traced back to original.
 Registration necessary, processing agreement is required for DANS, resulting in demonstrable accountability.
 Anonymised personal data.
 The dataset does contain personal information, but the researcher has made sure that this data is anonymised.
-Principles of anonymisation have been followed accordingly. ll - Increased Examples include, but are not limited to: • Processing agreement • Data minimisation • Pseudonymisation • Authentication access policy: • registered users only • mandatory identification • depositor approval Personal data.
+Principles of anonymisation have been followed accordingly.
+II - Increased Processing agreement Data minimisation Pseudonymisation Authentication access policy: registered users only mandatory identification depositor approval Personal data.
 Consent obtained, including child's consent.
 Dataset contains personal data.
 This data is collected in a lawful manner on the basis of obtained consent.
 This consent is obtained in compliance with articles 5, 6, and 7, and 8 in case of data subjects below 16.
 Message: "continue, but make sure appropriate safeguards are in place."
 III - High Examples include, but are not limited to: Processing agreement Data minimisation Pseudonymisation Special categories of personal data.
 Consent Given the answers provided, special categories of personal data are